What is Benzoyl Peroxide Acne Treatment?

 And you need to make sure that you’re not using other acne treatments if you’re using BP.
 These can make your skin problems considerably worse, particularly as BP will deactivate various topical products so you must not use them at the same time.

-If you want any acne face wash then my recommendation is always to try something natural, but certainly try something that is unmedicated if you’re on a BP-based regime, like Dan Kern’s regime, for instance.
+If you want any acne face wash for adults then my recommendation is always to try something natural, but certainly try something that is unmedicated if you’re on a BP-based regime, like Dan Kern’s regime, for instance.

 You need to stick with your plan.
 So do it.
 And keep motivated!